nneva/mt-exercise-4/README.md

-# MT Exercise 4: Layer Normalization for Transformer Models
+# Layer Normalization for Transformer Models

 This repo is just a collection of scripts showing how to install [JoeyNMT](https://github.com/joeynmt/joeynmt), download data and train & evaluate models.